gojimmypi/gojimmypi.github.io/_posts/2022-06-04-ESP32-hardware-encryption-wolfSSL.md

         wc_Sha256Free(sha);
      }
 ```

+Note that from a typical code implementation perspective, we don't even know if the accerlation features are being used.
+The exact same API interface is used with the actual implementation being controlled with the compiler `#define`s.

 To aid in development, it can be helpful to have a [web hash converter](https://hash.online-convert.com/) or desktop SHA-256 calculator.
 See [system.security.cryptography.sha256](https://docs.microsoft.com/en-us/dotnet/api/system.security.cryptography.sha256?view=net-6.0):